-Guest speaker Len preaches from John 4:1-42.
-Jesus has an appointment to pass through Samaria, but the woman he meets needs that meeting.
-This passage about the Woman of Samaria is all about Jesus and his character – he did not see people as others did.
+Guest preacher, Rev Len Pearce, looks at John 4:1-42 where Jesus has an appointment to pass through Samaria, but the woman he meets needs that meeting.
+This passage about the woman of Samaria is all about Jesus and his character – he did not see people as others did.
 How do we see people?
 Do we offer hope?
 Jesus asks the women for a drink from the well but offers her living water (compare with John 7).
 This living water is his Holy Spirit, that Jesus’ saving work at the cross might be applied to our lives.
-As the passage goes on, we learn more about who Jesus is.
-The woman – of low standing and bad reputation – realises that Jesus is the Christ, she has received forgiveness and forgets her task at the well to tell the whole town.
+As the passage goes on, we learn more about who Jesus is and the woman – of low standing and bad reputation – realises that Jesus is the Christ, she has received forgiveness and forgets her task at the well to tell the whole town.
 Be sure that you have met Jesus.
 Like Jesus, be no respecter of persons (looking up or down on anyone).
 Drink deeply of that living water that you cannot help but speak of it!